RaeesaParker/neighbourhood-front/README.md

 In order to use this app, you are required to sign-up using a valid username, e-mail, password, and UK postcode.

 **Note: As this was intented to be a small project, created using limited resources, the app is currently only functional for postcodes within Preston, UK.
 In order to test this app, we urge users to create a profile using one of the following postcodes - PR7 7AJ, PR7 7AR, PR7 7AT, PR7 7AU**

+## API's and Data
+This app makes use of the following API's and Data -
+- NHS Directory of Healthcare Services (Service Search) API
+- Open Mateo Weather Forecast API
+- Regional Data from the Office of National Statistics
+- UK government's Get Information About Schools Registry